cpmpercussion/creative-prediction/docs/_presentations/2022-baremetal-arm.md

 ## Idea:

-Teaching second-year computing with a focus on coding in ARM assembly on real hardware.
+Teaching second-year computing by coding in ARM assembly on real hardware.

-Using live-coding in lectures, and lab activities to scaffold substantial open-ended creative projects.
+Goals:

-Goal is to build and cement mental models for computer organisation and code execution, and have the transformational experience of running code right on the metal with no guard rails!
+- to build and cement mental models for computer organisation and code execution,
+- have the transformational experience of running code right on the metal with no guard rails!

 tl;dr: Can students do it? **yes!**